Swapnika2608/AI-Enhanced-Secure-File-Sharing/README.md

 ---

-**⚡ Built with zero-knowledge security and AI-powered threat detection**
+**⚡ Built with zero-knowledge security, AI-powered threat detection, and deployed on Render with Neon PostgreSQL**